View Document Text

 We also heavily rely on fundamental analysis when formulating investment advice.
 Fundamental analysis is a method

-other qualitative and quantitative factors.
-Fundamental analysts attempt to study everything that can affect the
+qualitative and quantitative factors.
+Fundamental analysts attempt to study everything that can affect the security's

-security's value, including macroeconomic factors (like the overall economy and industry conditions) and individually
+value, including macroeconomic factors (like the overall economy and industry conditions) and individually specific

-specific factors (like the financial condition and management of a company).
-The end goal of performing
+factors (like the financial condition and management of a company).
+The end goal of performing fundamental analysis

-analyzing statistics generated by market activity, such as past prices and volume.
-Technical analysts do not attempt
+statistics generated by market activity, such as past prices and volume.
+Technical analysts do not attempt to measure

-to measure a security's intrinsic value, but instead use charts and other tools to identify patterns that can suggest
+a security's intrinsic value, but instead use charts and other tools to identify patterns that can suggest future activity.

-future activity.
-Technical analysts believe that the historical performance of stocks and markets are indications of
+Technical analysts believe that the historical performance of stocks and markets are indications of future performance.

-given security's price and trading volume data.
-A decision might be made based on a historical move in a certain
+security's price and trading volume data.
+A decision might be made based on a historical move in a certain direction

-direction that was accompanied by heavy volume; however, that heavy volume may only be heavy relative to past
+that was accompanied by heavy volume; however, that heavy volume may only be heavy relative to past volume for the

-volume for the security in question, but not compared to the future trading volume.
-Therefore, there is the risk of a
+security in question, but not compared to the future trading volume.
+Therefore, there is the risk of a trading decision

 Investment Strategies